cjdbarlow/Part-One/the-saq.md

 A good response to a short-answer question is constructed from two things:
 * **Structure**
 Developing a structured approach to answering SAQs is essential to succeeding in this section of the exam.
 A structured approach:
-    * Lets you organise your thoughts, and is easily digested by the examiner
+    * Is easily digested by the examiner
+    * Reduces the amount of filler you need to write, meaning you can write more facts
+    * Typically lends itself to bullet points rather than paragraphs
     * Allows you to recall more information than you would otherwise
 Especially if you learnt it **in the same format**.
 This is important for pharmacology.
-    * Typically lends itself to bullet points rather than paragraphs
 * **Knowledge**
 Obviously.